You have exceeded your shopping time limit and your shopping cart has been emptied.

 New for 2019 is an interactive map showing all completed, currently active, and scheduled capital projects.
 That map can be found below or accessed by clicking here to view it in a separate window.

-If you would like to contact a member of the capital projects department concerning a project, please email CapitalProjects@reston.org
+If you would like to contact a member of the capital projects department concerning a project, please email CapitalProjects@reston.org or leave a message at 703-435-6556.

 Getting projects completed on time and within budget is key to delivering on RA's core values of Service and Stewardship.
 The Capital Projects Department (CPD) is implementing initiatives to improve delivery of projects within the annual portfolio and planning for future projects.